About Us

 Our foundation for our training is simple:

-A personalized, fatherly approach to teaching that breaks down concepts in a easy to understand manner.
+A personalized, fatherly approach to teaching that breaks down concepts in an easy-to-understand manner.

 We formed out of the idea that each person is different and learns differently.
-We all have strengths and learning targets (things which we can improve upon).
+We all have strengths and learning targets (things we can improve).
 When learning new skills, we are prone to making mistakes, and it is better to make those mistakes in a controlled environment rather than during an actual emergency.

 At the end of the day, you are your own first responder, so you need to be prepared.

 Our come-to-you tailored approach is designed to grow your confidence with firearms no matter your experience level.
-Whether its your first time using a firearm in a controlled environment, or you just purchased your first firearm, we want you to grow your confidence with every action you take.
+Whether it is your first time using a firearm in a controlled environment, or you have just purchased your first firearm, we want you to grow your confidence with every action you take.

-Our mission is to grow into the best version of yourself, so you can defend yourself and your loved ones.
+Our mission is to help you grow into the best version of yourself, so you can defend yourself and your loved ones.

 I couldn’t be happier with my decision to use Oak Arms Training Group.